HANNICHE-Walid/fullstack_challenge/README.md

 ## Getting Started

+note : edit the `.env` file if your mongo settings are different than the default

 First, run the development server:
 ```bash
 npm run dev
 # or